LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/exercises.rst

 #.
 Once you open the starter code, immediately click the *Fork* button.
 Do NOT
    login to StackBlitz yet.
 #.
 Make the edits described in the exercises, saving your work as you go.
 #.
-Once ALL of the exercises are complete, click the login button and enter
+Once ALL of the exercises are complete, click the *Sign in* button and enter
-   your GitHub password.
+   your password.
 #.
 Rename the file by clicking the pencil icon near its name.

 To modify your saved project using Firefox:

 #.
-Click on the login icon and enter your GitHub password.
+Click on the *Sign in* icon and enter your password.
 #.
 Click on your username button to see a list of saved projects.
 #.
-Copy the URL for your project (stackblitz.com/edit/myProjectName).
+Copy the URL for your project (stackblitz.com/edit/my-project-name).
 #. *Log out* of StackBlitz.
 #.
 Paste the URL into the address bar and fork the project again.
 #.
 Once you finish your new edits, log back in to StackBlitz and rename the